sf-wdi-26/modules/w05/d02/m4-rock-n-rails-lab/readme.md

 #Rock 'n Rails!

-For this morning exercise we're going to be synthesizing all our Rails knowledge to build a record collection!
+For this exercise we're going to be synthesizing all our Rails knowledge to build a record collection!
 At the bottom of this file you can find a link to a completed solution.

 ###User stories